 In an effort to keep the campus community informed, crime reports and referrals for disciplinary action received by the Department of Public Safety that reportedly occurred on campus or at certain off campus locations relevant to the campus community are reflected on UHC's Campus Crime Log.
-The Campus Crime Log can be found online at Police Incident Reports January - December or in person at the Department of Public Safety office located on the second floor.
-Additionally, the Department of Public Safety will cross report information as necessary in compliance with mandatory reporting laws such as reporting child abuse to law enforcement and passing on Title IX report information to UHC's Title IX Co- Coordinators.
+The Campus Crime Log can be found online at http://uhcno.edu/services-and-resources/campus security/crime_reports.html/ or in person at the Department of Public Safety office located on the second floor.
+Additionally, the Department of Public Safety will cross report information as necessary in compliance with mandatory reporting laws such as reporting child abuse to law enforcement and passing on Title IX report information to UHC's Title IX Co-Coordinators.